Frequently Asked Questions

 A. In-person classes are held at the Central Texas Food Bank in our 4,200 sq. foot kitchen.
-The food bank is located at 6500 Metropolis Drive Austin TX 78744.
+The Food Bank is located at 6500 Metropolis Drive Austin TX 78744.

 Q. How much does the program cost?

-A. Our program is supported through the generosity of those who donate to the food bank.
-The program is free of charge and open to anyone in the community (subject to eligibility requirements, see question #10).
+A. Our program is supported through the generosity of those who donate to the Food Bank.
+The program is free of charge and open to anyone in the community (subject to eligibility requirements).

 Q. What will I learn?

 A. This program is designed to teach students knife skills, cooking techniques, and equipment operation from an experiential learning perspective.
-It provides students with online classroom instruction and hands-on experience in our commercial kitchen.
-Students will work on their resumes, interview skills, and connect with potential employers throughout the program.
+It provides students with hands-on experience in our commercial kitchen.
+You will work one-on-one with a workforce staff on resume writing, interview tips and job search assistance.